-FCS_RNG.1.2/RGS-IC The TSF shall provide random numbers that meet the rule RègleArchiGVA-2 of [21].
+FCS_RNG.1.2/RGS_B1 The TSF shall provide random numbers that meet the rule RègleArchiGVA-2 of regardingrandom numbers generators (RNG).

-Warning: The TSF fulfils some but not all the necessary rules to comply with [21] regarding random numbers generators (RNG).
 The composite product's RNG will comply with [21] only when all the rules of §2.4 "Génération d'aléa cryptographique" of [21] are addressed.
-In particular, a cryptographic post-processing must be implemented by the composite developer.
+In particular, a cryptographic postprocessing must be implemented by the composite developer.